 The tavern location was in the Morningside Heights plat which was being developed by a real estate company and which had quite a few houses.
 The tavern faced the arterial 35th Ave NE and was just one block from NE 95th Street, which was also being paved and arterialized at that time.
 There were several small stores and a gas station at the intersection of NE 95th & 35th.
 Walt Haines must have chosen the location for his new tavern because he thought it was in a growing and thriving business district.

-Walt built the Fiddler’s Inn himself, including two rooms on the back of the tavern where he and his daughter Gerry could live.
-Gerry was almost six years old and would be able to attend school at the new Maple Leaf School on NE 100th Street, just a few blocks away.
+Walt built the Fiddler’s Inn himself, including two rooms on the back of the tavern where he and his daughter Gerry would live.
+Gerry was almost six years old and would be able to attend the new Maple Leaf School on NE 100th Street, just a few blocks away.

 Walt was in a hurry to get the tavern built so that he could open for business, but if he had known how long the Fiddler’s Inn would last, he might have taken more care with the construction.
 Gerry recalls him saying, “We don’t need to put a foundation under this thing!”
 The building remained foundationless with only a cement floor poured directly onto the ground for sixty years, until remodeling in 1994.